uviclibraries/html-css/act-2.md

 1. On your computer, navigate to the `html_workshop` folder and open it.
 2. In the `html_workshop` folder, create another folder called `images`.
 3. Click on the following link: [Frodo portrait](https://upload.wikimedia.org/wikipedia/en/4/4e/Elijah_Wood_as_Frodo_Baggins.png) and save the file into the `images` folder you just created.
+If the previous link does not work for you, I have uploaded the identical file [here](https://raw.githubusercontent.com/uviclibraries/html-css/refs/heads/main/images/act-2/frodo.png).

 > **<mark>Note</mark>**: if the process of saving images from the internet to your computer is new to you, or if you get into the digital weeds, please reach out to your intstructor.
 If you are doing this workshop remotely, then [this web page](https://tecnobits.com/en/how-to-download-images-from-the-internet/) walks through the process.